withastro/docs/src/pages/en/guides/cms/storyblok.md

 `BlogPostList.astro` is a nestable component that will render a list of blog posts previews.

-It uses the `useStoryblokApi` hook to fetch all the stories with the content type of `blogPost` and the `version` query parameter to fetch the draft version of the stories when in development mode and the published version when building for production.
+It uses the `useStoryblokApi` hook to fetch all the stories with the content type of `blogPost`.
+It uses the `version` query parameter to fetch the draft versions of the stories when in development mode and the published versions when building for production.

-It also adds the `storyblokEditable` directive to the parent element which will allow us to edit the blog post list in Storyblok.

 Finally, add your components to the `components` property of the `astro.config.mjs` file.
-The key is the name of the blok in Storyblok and the value is the path to the component.
+Each key is the name of the blok in Storyblok, and the value is the path to the component relative to `src`.

 ```js title="astro.config.mjs" ins={15-17}
 import { defineConfig } from 'astro/config';